Dissurender/svelte-land/README.md

 ## Description

-Svelte-land is is a combination landing page and news wall based on [HackerNews](https://news.ycombinator.com) created by [ycombinator](https://www.ycombinator.com)
+Svelte-land is a combination landing page and news wall based on [HackerNews](https://news.ycombinator.com) created by [ycombinator](https://www.ycombinator.com)

 - I built this project to have a darkmode UI and a more accessible API -